trossitter/arcade/README.md

 Make sure you are running Python 3.
 I have found inconsistent and disappointing results from tries to compile online with temporary editors.

-The currentcodet is configurable if the user decides that a mercurial player will have made up their preference by just two consecutive choices.
+The current code is configurable.
+The history that decides preference is hard-coded to 3.
+If the user decides that a mercurial player will have made up their preference by just two consecutive choices, change the max.
+If more nuanced strategies of rock paper scissors are desired, the framework is also flexible to more information

-## **Pseudo code for exmaple implementation**
+## **Pseudo code for example implementation**
 Biological Learner | Machine Learner
 ------------ | -------------
 throw is a winner |  calculate strategic or random throw from preference